Rafah Border Crossing: History

+1906 Ottoman-British border agreement

-By the Ottoman–British agreement of 1 October 1906, a boundary between Ottoman ruled Palestine and British ruled Egypt, from Taba to Rafah was agreed upon.
+By the Ottoman–British agreement of 1 October 1906, a border between Ottoman-ruled Palestine and British-ruled Egypt, from Taba to Rafah, was agreed upon.

+1948–1979: Occupations and wars

 From 1948, Gaza was occupied by Egypt.
 Consequently, a Gaza–Egypt border no longer existed.
-In the 1967 Six-Day War, Israel conquered the Sinai Peninsula and the Gaza Strip from Egypt.
+In the 1967 Six-Day War, Israel conquered both the Gaza Strip and the Sinai Peninsula from Egypt, both becoming occupied territories.

+1982–2005: Israel-Egypt border at Rafah

-In 1979, Israel and Egypt signed a peace treaty that returned the Sinai, which borders the Gaza Strip, to Egyptian control.
-As part of that treaty, a 100-meter-wide strip of land known as the Philadelphi Route was established as a buffer zone between Gaza and Egypt.
+In 1979, Israel and Egypt signed a peace treaty that eventually returned the Sinai, which borders the Gaza Strip, to Egyptian control.
+As part of that treaty, a 100-meter-wide strip of land known as the Philadelphi Corridor was established as a buffer zone between Gaza and Egypt.
 In the Peace Treaty, the re-created Gaza–Egypt border was drawn across the city of Rafah.
 When Israel withdrew from the Sinai in 1982, Rafah was divided into an Egyptian and a Palestinian part, splitting up families, separated by barbed-wire barriers.

-Israeli disengagement
+2005: Israel disengages; Egypt-Palestinian border

-On 16 February 2005, the Israeli parliament approved the Israeli disengagement from Gaza.
-Israel withdrew from Gaza in September 2005.
-Control of the Gaza–Egypt border was on the Egyptian side handed over to Egypt.
-The Fatah-dominated Palestinian National Authority had been given control on the Gazan side of the Border Crossing.
+On 16 February 2005, the Israeli parliament approved the plan for the Israeli disengagement from the Gaza Strip.
+Israel withdrew from Gaza in September 2005, after which the Rafah Border Crossing was temporarily closed.
+Egypt continued to exercise control on the Egyptian side of the Gaza–Egypt border.
+Under the November 2005 Agreement on Movement and Access (AMA), the Fatah-dominated Palestinian Authority assumed administrative responsibility for the Gazan side of the border crossing, with EU monitors overseeing operations.

-On 7 September 2005, Israel withdrew from Gaza and closed the Rafah crossing.
-The Philadelphi Accord between Israel and Egypt, based on the principles of the 1979 peace treaty, turned over border control to Egypt, while the supply of arms to the Palestinian Authority was subject to Israeli consent.
-The agreement specified that 750 Egyptian border guards would be deployed along the length of the border, and both Egypt and Israel pledged to work together to stem terrorism, arms smuggling, and other illegal cross-border activities.
+The Philadelphi Accord between Israel and Egypt, based on the principles of the 1979 peace treaty, provided for the deployment of 750 Egyptian border guards along the length of the border.
+Both Egypt and Israel pledged to work together to prevent terrorism, arms smuggling, and other illegal cross-border activities.
+The agreement also granted Israel the authority to dispute the entry of any individual through the crossing.